madriska/crawdad/README.markdown

 * Automatically relax the thresholds when the constraints cannot be satisfied?
 Or we could look into TeX's two-pass method (pp. 121-122).

+* We don't hyphenate yet.
+That's another project altogether, but it won't be difficult to integrate.

 ## Acknowledgements